sphagettoino/sphagettoino/README.md

 ### Hi there 👋

-Hey there, I am Gopika G Krishnan doing Bachelors in Electronics and Communication Engineering.
+I am Gopika G Krishnan doing Bachelors in Electronics and Communication Engineering.